Open a Company in Hong Kong in 2026

 A Hong Kong company needs to issue a minimum one share.
 While the principle for par value has been abolished in Hong Kong, the norm for the value of each share is usually HK$1.
 For easy reference, the norm in Hong Kong is to have 10,000 shares with 10,000 share capital.
 You can increase the share capital and allot new shares to new shareholders in the future Apart from allotting new shares, you can also transfer your shares or ownership to other parties.

-To register a company in Hong Kong, it is fundamental to have an address in Hong Kong as the registered office.
+To open a company in Hong Kong, it is fundamental to have an address in Hong Kong as the registered office.
 There are 18 districts in Hong Kong while most foreigners will choose the Central Business District, and “Central” is the Central Business District (CBD) in Hong Kong.
 Foreigners only need to have a virtual address.
 There is no need to rent a physical office in Hong Kong.

 The Hong Kong government will send 2 – 4 letters to your virtual address / registered business address per year.
 All of these letters have a time frame to reply and a late fee will incur if one does not reply before the deadline.
 Hence, you should ensure your service provider will scan you these important letters upon receipt.
 For Bank Letters, almost all banks in Hong Kong provide e-statement these days.
 You can download these statements outside Hong Kong and you can have full control of your bank information remotely.